angular/angular/aio/content/guide/deployment.md

 This process requires requires only one full compilation of the application in ES2015 syntax.
 Once the full ES2015 compilation is complete, a post-processing step transforms each output JavaScript file into an additional ES5 variant, and generates an additional ES5-only file containing the polyfills that are required for ES5 browsers.

  The bundle-level transformation process guarantees that the entire bundled application is ES5 compliant, including any third-party code.
-This is not the case when you simply change the compilation target to `es5`.
+This is not the case when you simply change the compilation target to `es5` in `tsconfig.app.json`.

-Bundle-level transformation is more efficient and thorough than simply changing the compilation target to `es5`.
-When you change the compilation target to `es5`, only the TypeScript application code is transformed to ES5.
-For libraries, the ES5 entry point of the library's package is used directly if one exists.
-If it does not, the main entry point of the library's package is used, and that entry point might contain code that is not ES5-compatible.
-This can result in a bundled application that is a mix of ES5 and ES2015+ code.
-If you do use an `es5` compilation target (rather than the bundle-level transformation), you must ensure that all libraries used by the application provide ES5 compatible code.

 ### Differential builds